EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 Solution is implemented [here](https://github.com/EFanZh/EOPL-Exercises/blob/master/solutions/exercise-7.17.rkt).

+The no-occurrence invariant is not needed for this definition of `extend-subst`.

 > Exercise 7.18 [★★] Modify the implementation in the preceding exercise so that `apply-subst-to-type` computes the
 > substitution for any type variable at most once.